spring-projects/spring-framework/build-spring-framework/resources/readme.txt

 4. GETTING STARTED
 ------------------

 Check out the provided PetClinic sample application.
-It has been partially updated for Spring 3.0 already.
+It has been fully updated for Spring 3.0 already.